M & N

 Stay: Best luxury hotel options.
 20 min to venue.

-Eat: Pujol, Quintonil, Dulce Patria
+Eat: Pujol, Quintonil, Manaw

 Centro Histórico